 After the visit to India

 Has anything changed compared to the initial impression?
-Well, India hits you hard.
+Well, India strikes you.
 The number of people, the smells, the colors, the size of the towns, the slums, and people living in the streets alongside people with great wealth.

-Those who arrive with a narrow, critical, and arrogant mindset, will not feel the heart of India or any other place they are visiting.
-They won’t be influenced by the power of India.
-This doesn’t necessarily
+Those who arrive with a narrow, critical, and arrogant mindset will not feel India’s heart or any other place they are visiting.
+The power of India won’t influence them.
+This doesn’t necessarily mean that you should become Hindu but definitely have a deeper understanding of India.

 The worship of the gods can also be seen as something that incites internal resistance for someone who grew up in a monotheistic religion, even if he is not religious.